 London Bridge Hospital introduced the ION system as the first centre in Europe to use it outside clinical trials in routine clinical practice.
 That institutional commitment — to making the most advanced diagnostic tools available before they become standard — is what makes private access to this pathway genuinely meaningful, not incidental.

-The GSTT thoracic surgery department — the UK's largest thoracic robotic surgery programme — has now carried out over 900 navigational bronchoscopy procedures.
+The GSTT thoracic surgery department — the UK's largest thoracic robotic surgery programme — has now carried out 632 navigational bronchoscopy procedures.
 Dr Okiror leads the monthly clinical audit of this programme.
 That programme-level oversight and institutional infrastructure forms the foundation on which every private diagnostic decision is grounded.

 Source: GSTT Thoracic Surgery Monthly Audit